 The Header

-The top of the stub usually identifies:
+The top of the stub identifies you and the payment:

 Property and Well Information